 Residency Program Director

 Pathology Residency Program

 The Danbury Hospital Pathology Residency program was established on April 27, 1955 and was the first residency program at Danbury Hospital.
 The program still enjoys continued accreditation by the Accreditation Council for Graduate Medical Education (ACGME).
 It is currently one of only three pathology residencies in the State of Connecticut.
 Danbury Hospital shares that privilege with Yale University and Hartford Hospital.
 Our program has a combined four-year anatomic and clinical pathology residency.
 The goal of the program has been to graduate pathologists and laboratory directors with superior technical competence, clinical acumen, and intellectual depth.
 The program acts as a focal point by drawing prospective residency applicants and attending physicians seeking a hybrid of academic medicine and community-based practice.
-The System Chairman of the pathology department for the Nuvance Health network is Daniel Cruser, MD.
-Dr. Cruser began his position here on the Danbury campus on October 1, 2020.
+The system chairman of the pathology and laboratory medicine service line is Daniel Cruser, MD.
+Dr. Cruser began his position here on the Danbury campus on October 1, 2020

-Dr. Nader Okby serves as our Danbury Hospital Laboratory Medical Director and System Vice Chair for the pathology and Laboratory medicine service line.
-Dr. Okby recently joined Nuvance health Network in April 2022.
+Dr. Nader Okby serves as our Danbury Hospital laboratory medical director, hospital department chair, and system vice chair for the pathology and laboratory medicine service line.
+Dr. Okby recently joined Nuvance health in April 2022.

 The current climate for a practicing pathologist is both challenging and constantly evolving.
 Pathologists play pivotal roles in all aspects of specimen processing, analysis, and reporting.
 In addition to running the clinical laboratory, blood bank, microbiology, surgical pathology, and autopsy service, pathologists also serve a crucial role as consultants acting as the “doctor’s doctor.”
 We have succeeded in our goal to prepare our graduating residents to adapt and perform in this ever-changing, demanding world.